PaulJMann/PermafrostMethane/README.md

-# Frontiers in Geoscience (KE7030)
+# Frontiers in Geoscience (KE7035)

-This repository contains the jupyter notebooks and csv files needed to complete the Frontiers in Geoscience report.
+This repository contains the jupyter notebooks and csv files needed to complete theme 2.